 Participating in the Sacrament of Penance

-This Lent, the Diocese of Rockford is promoting the participation in the Sacrament of Penance.
+This Lent, the Diocese of Rockford is promoting the participation in the Sacrament of Penance through their "Be Reconciled" campaign.
 If you have been reluctant to come to the sacrament, have been away for some time, or just find it difficult to get to a confession time, this is a wonderful opportunity to reconnect with Christ and his Church.

 What is Reconciliation?